jamesleeht/XamarinMarsHOL/README.md

 2. [Challenge 2: Identifying Objects](https://github.com/jamesleeht/MarsXamarin2/blob/master/CHALLENGE2.md)

 ## Starting Point
-In this repository there is a [blank Xamarin.Forms shared project](https://github.com/jamesleeht/MarsBuddyBlank) that has been pre-configured with the right nugets for you.
+In this repository there is a blank Xamarin.Forms shared project that has been pre-configured with the right nugets for you.
+You can find it above under `MarsBuddyBlank`.

 The main nugets installed in this project are:
 - [Bot Connector DirectLine](https://www.nuget.org/packages/Microsoft.Bot.Connector.DirectLine/3.0.0)